sum1won/summod/README.md

 Ichtytaurs: 40->35 gold, +gore attack while underwater

+Sirens: W2->W1 +1.0AW (A1W1 Sirens will be A2 in landshape)

-Capricorns 360->330 gold, +E1/-W1 pathboost on land, +small chance of a blood random.
+Capricorns: 360->330 gold, +E1/-W1 pathboost on land, +small chance of a blood random.

 (New Spell) Contact Angelfish: conj 7, N3W3, 40 gems, UW only, (A1W2N3 +1.0AW, +1A/-1W on land, flyer)